Leeds United v Manchester United

 Published

-BBC Local News: Manchester -- Preview followed by live coverage of Sunday's Premier League game between Leeds United and Manchester United.Full Article
+BBC Local News: Leeds and West Yorkshire -- Preview followed by live coverage of Sunday's Premier League game between Leeds United and Manchester United.Full Article

 Published

-BBC Local News: Manchester -- Preview followed by live coverage of Sunday's Premier League game between Leeds United and Manchester United.Full Article
+BBC Local News: Leeds and West Yorkshire -- Preview followed by live coverage of Sunday's Premier League game between Leeds United and Manchester United.Full Article

-Manchester United travel to Elland Road to face rivals Leeds United in the Premier League on Sunday with Marcus Rashford a doubt..
+Eric Cantona made the controversial switch from Leeds to Manchester United, helping the Red Devils win four Premier League titles..

-An in-depth look at Leeds' Premier League clash against Manchester United.
-Sunday’s match will be the teams’ first Premier..
+Michael Owen is backing Manchester United to secure a narrow 2-1 win against Leeds United at Elland Road on Sunday afternoon.
+The..